Why 5G is Safe: 5 Facts that Debunk 5G Conspiracy Theories

 All these things become possible because of 5G, enhancing our way of life, the strength of our communities and keeping us safe.

-The protests and destruction being fueled by 5G conspiracies must be combatted with facts highlighting the true nature and purpose of 5G.
+The protests and destruction being fueled by 5G conspiracy theories must be combatted with facts highlighting the true nature and purpose of 5G.
 As technology continues to grow, the network needs to grow with it.
 This is why it is essential to understand that it is not a danger to us, but an ally.
 We need 5G networks to support continuous technological innovation and our connected way of living. (source: CBC)